thevermeer/pg_ts_semantic_headline/problems/multi_word_phrase_highlighting.md

 Thus, our new function will accept a `TSQUERY` and we will have to be able to:
 - Split the incoming `TSQUERY` by logical operator,
 - Produce a TSVECTOR as a pattern representation of a TSQuery
-- Using our function `tsvector_to_table`, we are going to decompose our TSQUERY into a table of lexemes and positions.
+- Using our function `TSVECTOR_TO_TABLE`, we are going to decompose our TSQUERY into a table of lexemes and positions.
 - We will apply the same table join between the `query_vec` recordset/table and the haystack, but we will need to carry through information about the various phrase we split, as we will need to determine min and max positions for each phrase we have parsed.

 Let's take this piece by piece.